zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

 bold text colored in red.
 There is a small panel at the bottom center of the *Output* window showing how many warnings and errors were detected and how many lines the entire output has.
-By clicking on the button on the right with the warning symbol, you can jump to the next line with a warning or error.
+By clicking on the button on the right with the warning symbol or by using the keyboard shortcut `Ctrl-N` (`Command-N` on macOS), you can jump to the next line with a warning or error.

 By default, the *Output* window is replaced each time a run is started.